myadmin-plugins/cpanel-licensing/README.md

 Cpanel Licensing Class

+In admin Licensing menu theres a 'CPanel Packages' link now that shows a display of the packages

 ## New Cpanel Licenses Type Update

 The CPanel licenses are undergoing as major change heres wwhats left on the work to migrate to the new setup